acidburn0zzz/jetpack-sdk/packages/api-utils/docs/xhr.md

   be preceded by the `new` operator.
 For more information about `XMLHttpRequest` objects, see the MDC page on
   [Using XMLHttpRequest](https://developer.mozilla.org/En/Using_XMLHttpRequest)
-  and the Limitations section below.
+  and the Limitations section in this page.
 </api>
 </api>